The Georgetown University Master of Arts in German and European Studies (MAGES) is the preeminent European Studies program in the United States.

 Washington, DC: At the Heart of the Transatlantic Relationship

 MAGES students have unparalleled access to international affairs in practice.
 Professional development opportunities including career planning workshops, alumni networking, signature internships, and valuable skills-based learning ensure that MAGES students launch prominent careers equipped with academic expertise.

 Prominent speakers frequently visit Georgetown University to discuss policy, announce new initiatives, and to engage with students on our historic Hilltop campus.

 CGES hosts adjunct faculty from the policy community who offer courses on their areas of expertise and who contribute to the relevance of the professional training that MAGES students receive in the program.

 - Undergraduate degree: B.A. or B.S. in any discipline with a 3.0 GPA on a 4.0 scale, or the equivalent from a foreign university

 - Proficiency in a European language other than English, equivalent to three years of college-level instruction

-- Non-native English speakers are required to demonstrate proficiency in the English language through either: A) the receipt of a bachelor's or advanced degree from an institution of higher education in another country where English is the primary language of instruction; B) official TOEFL report with a minimum score of 600 for paper-based, 250 for computer-based, or 100 for internet-based version; or C) official IELTS report with a minimum score of 7.5
+- Non-native English speakers are required to demonstrate proficiency in the English language through either: A) the receipt of a bachelor's or advanced degree from an institution of higher education in the U.S. or another country where English is the primary language of instruction; B) official TOEFL report with a minimum score of 600 for paper-based, 250 for computer-based, or 100 for internet-based version; or C) official IELTS report with a minimum score of 7.5

 Apply to the M.A. in German and European Studies